NxPKG/khulnasoft-docs/content/cache/how-to/configure-cache-status-code.md

 *   `status_code_range`: A "from-to" string, such as 200-299 or 400-599. `status_code_range` matches any status code from the origin web server within the specified range.
 *   `TTL`: An integer that defines the duration an asset is valid in seconds or one of the following strings: `no-store`, `no-cache`.
 Only positive integers, including 0, are accepted.

-## Set cache TTL by response status via a Cloudflare Worker
+## Set cache TTL by response status via a Khulnasoft Worker

 The **cacheTtlByStatus** option is a version of the **cacheTtl** feature that designates a cache TTL for a request’s response status code (for example, `{ "200-299": 86400, 404: 1, "500-599": 0 }`).